ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 DNS Records (CNAME) | Autodiscover: autodiscover.outlook.com | A DNS record that points clients to the Autodiscover service.

-Autodiscover Design Decisions for cloud native implementations
+Autodiscover Design Decisions for cloud native implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Autodiscover | CNAME autodiscover autodiscover.outlook.com | Autodiscover will improve the user experience and is required to configure a user's Outlook profile and inbox.

-Autodiscover Design Decisions for the HYBRID solution
+Autodiscover Design Decisions for the HYBRID solution.

 Decision Point | Design Decision | Justification
 --- | --- | ---